Dear All,

 I do agree with this.

 My view is different here.
-Taking security deposit means you are binding the person to work with you which restrains the fundamental right given by Constitution of India.
+Taking a security deposit means you are binding the person to work with you, which restrains the fundamental right given by the Constitution of India.
 Also, it violates the law of employment.
-You can not compel any person to work with you only.
-Person has a right to quit the employment with reasonable notice.
+You cannot compel any person to work with you only.
+A person has the right to quit the employment with reasonable notice.

 From India, Mumbai